Jarvis was developed by the se-edu team. We are a team based in the School of Computing, National University of Singapore.

 activities (CCA).
 Students can better organise the major aspects of their student life through the

-As seen above in Figure 1, the Graphical User Interface (GUI) of Jarvis
+As seen above in Figure 1, the Graphical User Interface (GUI) of Jarvis has four tabs, each

 dealing a different feature.
-I had built the Planner
+I had built the Planner feature of Jarvis.
+The following sections will illustrate my

 various contributions to this project, as well as the relevant documentation I have added to the user and